Isaiah Taylor

-Isaiah Shaquille Taylor (born July 11, 1994) is an American professional basketball player for Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.
+Isaiah Shaquille Taylor (born July 11, 1994, in Hayward, California) is an American professional basketball player who last played for Dubai Basketball of the ABA League.
 He has previously played in the National Basketball Association (NBA) for the Houston Rockets and Atlanta Hawks, and three seasons of college basketball for the Texas Longhorns.

 High school career

 Taylor and his parents, Loretta Perkins and Kenneth Taylor, moved to Houston, Texas prior to his junior year in high school.
-As a junior at The Village School, he averaged 15.6 points and 12.0 assists per game and led his team to a 29-4 record.
+As a junior at The Village School, he averaged 15.6 points and 12.0 assists per game and led his team to a 29–4 record.
 He led the team in scoring as a senior with 17.6 points per game to go along with 10.0 assists and 6.0 steals per game.
-Taylor shot 62.2 percent from the field in leading the Vikings to a 23-5 record.
+Taylor shot 62.2 percent from the field in leading the Vikings to a 23–5 record.
 ESPN rated him the 13th-best prospect in Texas.